 Sinclair, Stefanie (2014) ‘Assessing oral presentations in open and distance learning’, in Challenges for Research into Open & Distance Learning: Doing things better – doing better things, A. M. Teixera and A. Szűcs (eds.), European Distance and E-Learning Network (EDEN), Oxford, pp. 203-212.
 ISBN 978-615-5511-00-4

-Sinclair, S. (forthcoming) 'Mary, Mother of Jesus' in A111 Discovering the Arts Past and Present, Block 1 Reputations.
+Sinclair, S. (2019) 'Mary, the mother of Jesus' in A111 Discovering the Arts Past and Present, Block 1 Reputations.

 Sinclair, S. (2017) 'Exploring mosques' in A227 Exploring Religion: Places, John Wolffe (ed.), Milton Keynes: The Open Unviersity, pp. 57-106.

 Sinclair, S. (2013) ‘Remembering the first female rabbi: Regina Jonas’ in A332 Why is Religion Controversial?
 Controversial Figures, Edwina Newman (ed.), Milton Keynes: The Open University, pp. 47-97.

 Sinclair, S. (2013) ‘Veiling’ in A332 Why Is Religion Controversial?
 Controversial Practices, Hugh Beattie (ed.), Milton Keynes: The Open University, pp. 47-89.

 Sinclair, S. (2013) 'Mystery Zebras in Hackney' Y031 Arts and Languages Access Module: Block 3 Visions of Protest, Milton Keynes, The Open University.